-Line 1277: Voters with manual dexterity AND OTHER MOTOR disabilities and THOSE who are blind or low vision have indicated IT IS difficult[y] OR IMPOSSIBLE TO [with independently placing the ballot in a privacy sleeve and] feed[ing] the PAPER ballot into the ballot scanner.
+Lines 1277-1279: Voters with manual dexterity AND OTHER MOTOR disabilities and THOSE who are blind or low vision have indicated IT IS difficult[y] OR IMPOSSIBLE TO [with] independently [placing the ballot in a privacy sleeve and] feed[ing] the PAPER ballot into the ballot scanner.

-Rationale: Line 1272 statement is expanded to explain to readers why a ballot produced by the accessible voting system has to be "remade" to be tabulated - because it is fundamentally different from the ballots that non-disabled voters are producing.
-Line 1275 statement is edited to use the term casting a ballot for in person voting rather than "returning" a ballot which usually refers to remote voting.
-Line 1277 statement is expanded to include all motor limitations that can impact paper handling/movement and clarify that it is not just difficult but totally impossible for some voters to handle/move a paper ballot.
+Rationale: Lines 1272-1273 are expanded to explain why a ballot produced by the accessible voting system has to be "remade" to be tabulated - because it is fundamentally different from the ballots that non-disabled voters are producing.
+The line 1275 statement is edited to use the term casting a ballot for in person voting rather than "returning" a ballot which usually refers to remote voting.
+Lines 1277-1279 are expanded to include all motor limitations that can impact paper handling/movement and clarify that it is not just difficult but totally impossible for some voters to handle/move a paper ballot.
 The reference to a privacy sleeve is removed because unless that is used for all voters (which is almost never the case) it is not appropriate as a way of providing secrecy only for voters with disabilities.
-It just obfuscates what is required for independent ballot casting which is an automatic paper handling mechanism.
+It just obfuscates what is required for independent ballot casting, which is an automatic paper handling mechanism.